LostInExistentialCrisis/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 #### That's how we show people how to apply Nonviolent Communication when they've made a mistake.

-*First, be conscious of what you tell yourself*, as a result of making the mistake, and translate the self-judgment, that's likely to be there, into an unmet need, and **that's morning**.
+*First, be conscious of what you tell yourself*, as a result of making the mistake, and translate the self-judgment, that's likely to be there, into an unmet need, and **that's mourning**.

 Then empathize with what need you were *trying* to meet by the action that we're *calling* a mistake. **that's self forgiveness**.